NicoGiovi/TelegramSQL/README.md

 -1 if the alert reached a stop loss.
 And 1, 2, 3 if the alert reached the different take profits (TPs).

+# TelegramSQL Pt 2
+In this second part, we added the file AlertTester.py.
+This file is designed to run in a secondary thread or a parallel process.
+Its purpose is to find alerts with a state of 0 and retrieve candles for each symbol.
+It fetches 5-minute candles for the next 24 hours starting from the alert time.
+Then, it compares the take profit and stop loss values with the highs and lows of each candle.
+This comparison is done to assign the appropriate state and update it in the database.